Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Fortunately, this plant has another way to reproduce: offsets.
 Offsets are basically clones of the parent plant that develop around the perimeter of the parent plant.
 Each offset is capable of growing into a completely separate plant.

 To divide your plant, carefully remove it from its pot.
-Using a sharp knife, cut the offsets that have roots from the parent plant.
+Using a sharp knife, cut the offsets that have their own roots from the parent plant.
 Replant the parent plant into its pot with fresh soil and then replant your offsets into their own pots.

 © 2020 Caren White